Infineon/optiga-trust-m-explorer/User Guide.md

 To read out metadata, select "Read Metadata For All Data Objects".

 ![](images/General_Features/general/metadata_all.png)

-[^Figure 3]:Metadata for all data objects displayed
+[^Figure 3]: Metadata for all data objects displayed

 ### Read All Objects Data